billkarsh/SpikeGLX/Markdown/Metadata_30.md

 Number of physical electrode columns on each shank row.

 ```
-imDatApi=3.31
+imDatApi=3.31.0
 ```

-This is the Imec API version number: major.minor.
+This is the Imec API version number: major.minor.build.

 ```
 imDatBs_fw=2.0.137